Month: May 2022

 51: The Financial Therapy Skills & Techniques Every Financial Advisor Needs with Dr. Kristy Archuleta

-Most trainings, certifications, and designations financial advisors receive fail to teach the difference between crunching numbers and working with emotional human beings on the emotionally-charged topic of money.
+Most trainings, certifications, and designations financial advisors receive fail to teach the difference between crunching numbers and working with emotional human beings on the emotionally charged topic of money.

 Working with human beings requires a completely different skill set centered on building trust, uncovering values and emotions around money, and changing behavior.